joshi-kaushal/convert-to-webp/README.md

 # PNG to WebP

-A stupidly simple Node.js script to convert PNG images to WebP format.
+A stupidly simple Node.js script to convert images to WebP format.

 ## How to use?
 1. Clone the repository and install the dependencies.